In August of 1993, my friend, Jeff McCain, and I participated in a

 be though a cat, because our person knows that a cat is a mammal and he knows

+the fish is not a mammal.
 That is the problem our objector has here.
 When ever we compare the

 clear and